HestiMae/pollinators-paradise/README.md

 These articles sport little in the way of protection, but provide costly utility.

-Most pieces are made from a composite wax-honey-wool material, *honeyed wool*.
+Most pieces are made from a composite wax-honey-wool material, *waxed wool*.

 **Apiarist's Veil**<br/>
 *When Honeyed*: Calms bees targeting the wearer.<br/>